WELCOME TO CANADORE COLLEGE'S

 Our goal is to equip learners with the individual, team, technical and artistic skills necessary to tell great stories.
 Over a 3-year program, we lead students on a journey of applied learning, using the tried-and-tested techniques that have evolved over 130 years of filmmaking while engaging the latest cutting-edge filmmaking technologies.

 FIRST YEAR ~ You will make three of your own short fiction films, including two short silent films (one black and white and one colour) and one 3-5 minute sync-sound dramatic film.
-You will also crew on at least 10 sets other than your own, while learning the basics of writing, directing, producing, editing, sound, after-effects, lighting, rigging and, of course, the art of cinematography.
-Courses include Cinematography, History of Cinema, Production Art Design, Editing, Screenwriting, Production Processes and Management, Post Production Sound and more.
+You will also crew on at least 10-20 sets other than your own, while learning the basics of writing, directing, producing, editing, sound, after-effects, lighting, rigging and, of course, the art of cinematography.
+Courses include Cinematography, History of Cinema, Production Art Design, Editing, Screenwriting, Production Processes and Management, Post-Production Sound and Directing.

-SECOND YEAR ~ You will make your own 3-5 minute documentary film, either a PSA or music video, and your own 5-8 minute Short Dramatic Thesis Film.
-You will also take course in Motion Graphics, Sound Design and Mixing, Directing, Advanced Post Production, Writing, and Producing.
+SECOND YEAR ~ You will make your own 3-5 minute documentary film, either a PSA or music video, AND your own 5-8 minute Short Dramatic Thesis Film!
+You will also take course in Motion Graphics, Documentary, Sound Design and Mixing, Advanced Directing, Advanced Post Production, Advanced Writing, and Producing A Short.
 Students crew on each other's films and you'll likely be working on more than one production, every single week.

 THIRD YEAR ~ The best scripts/proposals will be selected from the group and you will work on these films with your entire class with a focus on film industry standards, working with bigger crews, and achieving industry quality & speed of production.
 Students will work on every aspect of these projects from pre-production to production to post-production.
-These works will be finished to the highest degree of polish in terms of sound-mixing and colour grading.
-While working as crew on films in production, Third Year students often are able to gain experiential learning opportunities on industry feature film productions and in professional post-production houses.
-The year culminates in a gala showcase of student work on the big screen that is open to the public.
+These works will be finished to the highest degree of polish in terms of sound design, sound-mixing, graphics and colour grading.
+While working as crew on films in production, Third Year students are often able to gain experiential learning opportunities on industry feature film productions and in professional post-production houses.
+The year culminates in a massive showcase of student work at the Galaxy Cinema that is open to the public.